Slow-Res/can-of-books-backend/README.md

 > We are working on a RESTful API's, currently it contains (GET,Delete,CREATE)

 > We added Update API (PUT), now we completed all CRUD operations

+> All CRUD now is for users by email

 <br>